angel3p/cv/content/authors/admin/_index.md

 highlight_name: true

 ---

-<p style="text-align:justify">Ghazaleh Shirvani is an MSc Computer Network student at Tehran University of Science and Technology.Before joining the University of Science and Technology as a MSc, I spent my BSc researching Cyber Security concerns.
-On top of that i took machine learning course (which is a graduate  course) during undergraduation so that i can research on more cutting edge researchs on security.
+<p style="text-align:justify">I am an MSc Computer Network student at <a href="http://www.iust.ac.ir" title="IUST">Iran University of Science and Technology</a> advised by <a href="https://scholar.google.com/citations?hl=en&user=OcWAFjcAAAAJ&view_op=list_works&sortby=pubdate" title="Azgomi">Dr. Azgomi</a>.
+ Before joining my Master's education, I spent my BSc researching Cyber Security concerns.
+On top of that, I took a machine learning course (a graduate course) to explore more cutting-edge research on security during my undergraduate.
 </p>
-<p style="text-align:justify", font=12>My research has spanned many areas such as Security in Computer Networks, IoT, Machine Learning edge methods.
-Broadly, my interest lies in gaining a fundamental understanding of a given system and the achieving of more robust systems.More recently my research focus has been in privacy in new cutting edge machine learning technique known as Federated Learning.
-I'm interested in understanding how robust federated learning methods are to perturbation, and privacy and fairness constraints, with the goal of designing practical algorithms that achieve privacy and fairness.
+<p style="text-align:justify"> My research has spanned many areas such as Security in Computer Networks, IoT, and Machine Learning edge methods.
+Broadly, my interest lies in gaining a fundamental understanding of a given system and achieving more robust systems.
+More recently, my research focus has been on privacy in a new cutting edge machine learning technique known as Federated Learning.
+I'm interested in understanding how robust federated learning methods are to perturbation, and privacy and fairness constraints, to design practical algorithms that achieve privacy and fairness.

 </p>
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/ghresume.pdf" "newtab" >}}resume{{< /staticref >}}.